rmauger/mORS/README.md

   * Omnibox does not yet work for special sessions

 ## Planned features/fixes:
   * TODO: #42 Verify functionality for MS Edge
-  * TODO: #49 Address issues with delayed repeal note sections.
-E.g., 403.415. #debug
-  * TODO: #48 Address issues with rsecs beginning of chapter, e.g., 458.005. #debug